jbrzensk/Grid_Generation/README.md

 # Grid Maker

-Contains code for generating grids from the "Fundamerntals of Grid Generation" book by Patrick Knupp and Stanly Steinberg.
+It contains code for [generating grids](MATLAB_Code/Grid_Generator.m) from the "Fundamentals of Grid Generation" book by Patrick Knupp and Stanly Steinberg.

-Based on boundaries, most of the grids from the appendix of the book can be generated.
+Most of the grids from the book's appendix can be generated based on boundaries.
 A transfinite interpolator is included to show when interpolation works and doesn't work.

 Some examples from the book using 21x21 points on a unit domain: